yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 - Aggregates Query Store runtime statistics separately for each database
 - Normalizes queries using a configurable grouping strategy
-- Compares execution metrics between lower CL and higher CL
+- Compares execution metrics between lower compatibility level and higher compatibility level
 - Calculates regression indicators such as ratios and impact scores
 - Flags confidence and risk conditions
 - Provides plan-level drill-down for multi-plan scenarios